 “The Fed researchers also play down the importance of tightened credit markets in accounting for the losses, arguing that most of the decline in borrowing by small businesses during the recession came from a decrease in demand for loans – not a reduction in supply,” he asserted.

-Dr. Shane points out home-price declines adversely impacted small business credit.
+Dr. Shane pointed out home-price declines adversely impacted small business credit.